Table of Contents

 • 3.
 Virtual Private Network (VPN)

 According to Forbes, Brazil ranks #2 in the world’s most vulnerable countries to cyberattacks.
-With a record-breaking 23 BILLION attempts in 2023, it is not a place you want to gamble with your cybersecurity or privacy.
+With a record-breaking 23 billion attempts in 2023, it is not a place you want to gamble with your cybersecurity or privacy.
 Brazil is a global hub and epicenter for the wave of online crime – which is not meant to scare you, but to empower you with knowledge so you can make the best decisions for yourself.

-Defend your data with a reliable VPN like NordVPN.
+Defend your private data with a reliable VPN like NordVPN.
 It will add a layer of encryption to your connection at public places like cafes, airports, hotels, and Airbnbs.
 You don’t want to wake up with a stolen credit card number (like I did while on vacation in France) or a hijacked identity.
-Brazil’s hackers commonly use malware and banking frauds to steal your money, but a VPN will make you untraceable (this also means you get flight discounts since airlines can’t geo-locate you!)
+Brazil’s hackers commonly use malware and banking frauds to steal your money, but a VPN will make you untraceable (this also means you get cheap flights since airlines can’t geo-locate you!)
 It’s an affordable and invaluable service that you shouldn’t travel without.

 Virtual Private Network (VPN)